karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 Well, this sounds promising.
 Let's have a look at the paragraph about reporting an issue.
 It asks us to search the existing database before opening an issue to avoid duplicated reports.
-It links to a guide which information to provide with an issue and how to collect it.
+It links to a guide on which information to provide with an issue and how to collect it.
 Finally, it points out that if you really need a fix for the bug it is best to get paid support from Oracle.

 The guide is extremely comprehensive so plan some time to read it.